shenxrr/Recipes-and-Ratings-Prediction/README.md

 ## Fairness Analysis

 To test the fairness of our final model, we evaluate on the year of the submission time of the recipe.
-The evaluation metric we used here is accuracy.
+The evaluation metric we used here is accuracy，since F1 score we learned so far was used to binary classification.
+According to our confusion model, the false positive and false negative are about equally bad.
+Since there is not inbalance here, we choose accuracy over f1-score.
 We have divided our data into two groups according to year, the old recipe (2008-2013), and the new recipe (2014-2018).
 We noticed that the model's accuracy was slightly higher for the old recipes, so we run a permutation test to see if the difference in accuracy is significant.

 - Null Hypothesis: Our classifier's accuracy is the same for both new recipe and old recipe, and any differences are due to chance.
 - Alternative Hypothesis: The classifier's accuracy is higher for old recipe.